tomhazledine/tomhazledine.github.io/_posts/articles/2014-03-07-top-ten-ways-to-get-better-at-something.md

 ---
 layout: default
-title: "The top ten ways to get better at your chosen skill."
+title: "Top ten ways to progress."

 excerptmini: "Good advice on personal development."
 excerpt: "Ten tips guaranteed to make you better at doing whatever you choose to do."